 Separate names with a comma.

-Discussion in 'Parallels Desktop for Apple Silicon (M1) Mac' started by Mundford, May 13, 2021.
+Discussion in 'Parallels Desktop on a Mac with Apple silicon' started by Mundford, May 13, 2021.

 How you did it bro?, can u help us?.
 I've tried but y failed.
 Tks from Argentina